AgileKip/documentation/_pages/tutorials/06-message-tasks.md

 ---

-Sending emails is something very common in process automation so in this tutorial we will focus on how to send emails using message tasks.
+Sending emails is something very common in process automation so in this tutorial we will focus on how to send emails using *Send Tasks*.

-*Message tasks* are quite similar to *service tasks* in the following way:
+*Send Tasks* are quite similar to *Service Tasks* in the following way:
 (a) they are automatically executed by the process engine; and (b) they are configured the same way (see our other tutorial [Service Tasks](/pap-documentation/tutorials/service-tasks))

-So let's change the **Travel Plan Process** to include a message task that aims at sending an email to the user with a summary of the travel plan at the end of the process:
+So let's change the **Travel Plan Process** to include a *Send Task* that aims at sending an email to the user with a summary of the travel plan at the end of the process:

 ![message-task-new-message-task](https://user-images.githubusercontent.com/4369840/140585323-cda8e2ca-7dfb-4d64-b0ef-f47a424dc979.png)

-To configure this new task, click on the wrench icon and then select the type **Message Task**.
+To configure this new task, click on the wrench icon and then select the type **Send Task**.

 ![message-task-new-message-task-configure-task-type](https://user-images.githubusercontent.com/4369840/140586869-5e8f1951-ec77-41a2-94d4-fd27cb6cc50d.png)

 Then configure the delegate on the *property* tab as follow: